 Second way to get rich?
 Re-read point number one.
 If you go through these personal finance gurus who really tout “saving slowly” as the way to get rich you will realize that they made 3-4 times the median national income.
 It is simply non-sense.
 Place any normal human being in a major western city, give them an ounce of self control, pay them 4 times the median income of that city and they can save 9x the median income in just three years.
 Look at how quickly the math works in their favor: Average income $50K, earned income $200K = 3 years at saving $150K = $450K…. $450K in three years = $450/$5K = 90 times the median savings of the median household.

 Bogus Rule #6 – Focus on Entertainment Cost Cutting: This appears to be the “new age” personal finance advice.
 “Cut your cable!
 Just use Netflix!” or… “Go to XYZ cheap carrier and save $40 a month!”.
 This type of advice should make you puke.
 If you are thrilled to find a way to cut your costs by $5 a month through internet research you’ve already lost.
 You are running head first into a brick wall at full speed.
 Why?
 You’re not addressing the real issue.
-Why are you consuming entertainment instead of consuming information?!
+Which is consuming for pleasure (entertainment) vs. consuming to learn (reading)

 Here is what you do instead.
 At the end of every single year you can review your budget by getting into an excel spread sheet or using mint.com or a similar software.
 Got it?
 Now for one full day you get to browse the internet and find all the fixed costs you can reduce.
 With us so far?
 Once you spend 8-10 hours doing this, make all the changes and you no longer get to review your costs for the rest of the year.